wp-plugins/external-featured-image/readme.txt

 = How does the plugin work? =

-Every time an image is uploaded in the media library, WordPress automatically creates alternative version of that image, each with a different size (thumbnail, medium, large and full).
+Every time an image is uploaded in the media library, WordPress automatically creates alternative versions of that image, each with a different size (thumbnail, medium, large and full).
 Themes may then choose among these different versions when displaying the an image in a post.